-We have audited the compliance of Grand Forks Regional Airport Authority (the "Authority"), with the types of compliance requirements described in the Passenger Facility Charge Audit Guide for Public Agencies issued by the Federal Aviation Administration (the "Guide") for its passenger facility charge program for the year ended December 31, 2021.
-The Grand Forks Regional Airport Authority's passenger facility program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the compliance of Grand Forks Regional Airport Authority (the "Authority"), with the types of compliance requirements identified as subject to audit in the Passenger Facility Charge Audit Guide for Public Agencies issued by the Federal Aviation Administration (the "Guide") for its passenger facility charge program for the year ended December 31, 2022.
+The Grand Forks Regional Airport Authority's passenger facility program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs - passenger facility charge program.

-In our opinion, the Grand Forks Regional Airport Authority complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect to the passenger facility charge program for the year ended December 31, 2021.
+In our opinion, the Grand Forks Regional Airport Authority complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect to the passenger facility charge program for the year ended December 31, 2022.